doriolson/CMOR_438_Final_Repository/examples/Supervised_Learning/Logistic_Regression/README.md

  - The data does not have extreme outliers that may skew the sigmoid
  - The data set is large enough to accurately train a model

- Most significantly, logistic regression requires one binary variable for their measurement, so I am using the gender variable.
-This means that the model will predict the gender of the observation based on their answers to all of the other factors in the dataset.
+ Most significantly, logistic regression requires one binary variable for their measurement.
+The dataset is designed to use income as the dependent variable.
+This means that the model will predict the (categorized) income of the observation based on their answers to all of the other factors in the dataset.

 More information (and my source for this analysis) can be found here: https://www.geeksforgeeks.org/machine-learning/understanding-logistic-regression/.

 ## Data

 For this model, I am using the dataset on adult incomes, which is described in the general supervised learning README.md file.
 As per the model, I will be focusing specifically on one binary variable.
-Given the scope of this dataset, I will use gender as the binary variable.
-The current gender variable is a string and not formatted for a logistic regression, so preprocessing will have to involve converting the gender variable into a binary measurement.
+Given the scope of this dataset, I will use income as the binary variable.
+Income will be turned into a binary by measuring whether the person earns more or less than $50,000 per year.